CakeDC/recaptcha/readme.md

-# Recaptcha Plugin for CakePHP #
+# Recaptcha Plugin for CakePHP 2.x #

-for CakePHP 2.x

 The Recaptcha plugin for CakePHP provides spam protection in an easy use helper.